luis261/posh-interactive-handling/README.md

   - then just pipe that into the function
   - thus, the verbosity/amount of required overhead in terms of syntax is kept to a minimum

+> ⚠️ I am aware of the `Suspend` option for `$ErrorActionPreference`<br> however, as described [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_preference_variables?view=powershell-7.3#erroractionpreference) it isn't a valid value for the `$ErrorActionPreference` variable<br> instead, that option is intended for per-command use, not for use as saved preference, though not every command supports this option ..

 https://github.com/luis261/posh-interactive-handling/assets/72552948/6f2299eb-2621-4ad0-ba50-5e6b25a92ce8

 ## Why would anyone ever want that?